kgremillion/Analyzing_Pandemics/README.md

 The remaining 15 countries represent 99% of the cases reported of H1 and H1N1 during the period of the analysis.

+### Population Analsis
+Every year, influenza causes high mortality especially among the immunocompromised persons worldwide.
+They are a variety of reasons for this.
+One of the factors analyzed in the spread of H1N1 is the population component of affected regions.

+For this analysis, we looked at three different regions, North, Central, and South America.
+The population density for these three regions were then retrieved from the world bank database.
+From this data, we could get the population values of each country per year and the Influenza-Like Illness Activity level of each country per week.
+The population density was changed from the actual values to a rank of high, medium, and low and plotted on that scale.
+From this data we were able to make key observations concerning the population factors.

 ### Weather Analysis